subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 4: The Reinforcement Learning Control Framework: An Agent Acting in the Real World

-The RL framework is shown in part (a) of the above figure and it shows an organism operating in an external environment.
+The RL framework for an agent operating in a real world environment is shown in part (a) of the above figure.
-Fundamental to this framework is the concept of the agent state $z_n$, which is defined as the information that an agent needs to take an action.
+Fundamental to this framework is the concept of the agent state $x_n$, which is defined as the information that an agent needs to take an action.
 Assume that it takes action $a_n$ at time $n$ based on its current state $x_n$, and the action results in a change to the environment that is recorded by the agent as an observation $o_n$.
 The observation results in a change in its state to $x_{n+1}$ and also an (optional) reward signal $r_n$.
 The reward signal tells the agent whether the action resulted in a positive outcome (or not).
 The agent then takes the next action $a_{n+1}$ taking $x_{n+1}$ into account, and the loop goes through another cycle.
 RL is focused on choosing the action sequence $a_1,...,a_N$ so as to maximixe the total reward obtained during the completion of the task that the agent set out to do.

-*The state $s_n$ depends on the specific agent model that is being used.
-For example in the Predictive Processing framework $z_n$ is given by the most recent $K$ perceptions $y_n,y_{n-1},...,y_{n-K}$, while in the Active Inference model (described in a later section) $z_n=x_n$ since by definition $x_n$ is a summary of the organism's belief about the environment at time $n$.*

 The RL framework shown in part (a) leaves open the problem of how the agent figures out what action to take for a given state.
 But what if the agent posseses a model for the enviroment that allows it to predict the next  state (and reward), as a function of the prior state and the action it took.
 This scenario is shown in part (b), in which I have replaced the environment by the agent's model for the environment.
 This model allows the agent to try out various scenarios and sequences of actions, without actually taking any action in the real world, and this is called planning.